 Click here to learn more about FSU Valencia

-Students studying at FSU Valencia are housed in shared apartments in the historic district of the city.
-Apartments are located either above the study center or in nearby buildings.
-Amenities include fully-equipped kitchens, lounge space, cable TV, laundry facilities, weekly cleaning service with a change of bed linens and towels, and secure access to the study center’s library, computer lab, and study spaces.
-Students receive meal vouchers that can be redeemed at restaurants across Spain.
+Program housing is in shared apartments in the historic district of the city.
+Apartments are located either on the top floors of the study center or in nearby buildings.
+Amenities include fully-equipped kitchens, lounge space, cable TV, Wi-Fi, laundry facilities, weekly cleaning service with a change of bed linens and towels, and secure access to the study center’s library, computer lab, and study spaces.
+Meal vouchers that can be redeemed at restaurants across Spain are also provided.
 Overnight guests are not allowed in program housing.
-For a list of hotels near the campus, please click here.
+For a list of hotels in Valencia, please click here.

 * Plans may change due to unexpected events and/or new opportunities.